yunabe/pysh/README.md

 Write shell scripts in Python

 ## Basic
+In pysh, lines that starts with `>` are executed as shell command.
+Other lines are evaluated as normal Python script.

+    for i in xrange(100):
+       index = "%02d" % i
+       > mv from$index.txt to$index.txt

+For example, this pysh script moves from00.txt, from01.txt, …, from99.txt to
+to00.txt, to01.txt, …, to99.txt.

+Pysh provides the following features

-In pysh, You can write shell scripts as normal Python script.
+* You can use Python to write shell script!

-    if not name:
-        name = 'world'
-    print 'Hello %!' % name
+* Execute lines with `>` prefix as shell command.
+* You can use Python variables and expressions in shell command.

-When you want to use useful features in shell script like command execution, pipe, redirection,
+* Most of useful shell features like pipe, redirection, &&, || and \`cmd\` are supported in pysh.

-    if not name:
-        name = 'world'
-    > echo "Hello $name!"
+* You can implement flexible filter and conversion by using map and filter commands with Python lambda expression.
+  You don't need to learn grep, awk and sed any longer.
+* You can write built-in command by Python.
+  Also, you can send **Python object** through pipe between built-in commands.

-## Install
+## Install and run

     git checkout https://github.com/yunabe/pysh.git
     ./pysh/bin/pysh